— Request Pricing —

 Get Started With Your Site Assessment

-Baker Electric Solar is Southern California’s premier solar provider.
+Sopris Solar is Colorado’s premier solar provider.
 Locally-owned and nationally recognized, we have hundreds of commercial solar customers throughout Colorado We custom design every solar installation for our customers and offer purchase, finance, and options.

 We help you gain control of your power with a solar system that delivers electricity at a fraction of the cost you currently pay your utility company.

 With over a decade of experience performing solar system installs for hundreds of businesses, government facilities and utilities, we know how to help you improve your business’s energy efficiency.
 Commercial solar systems in Colorado, can be mounted on the roof of your building or integrated into a different application, such as parking canopies, depending on your facility space and location.
 Sopris can work with you to discuss your needs and will custom design a system based on your requirements.